Me ~ Karen B. Shea

 I was raised in Illinois in a rural area west of Chicago.
 With its open prairies and muddy marshes, the natural world awakened my spirit and piqued my curiosity.
 It was here I found freedom and adventure in exploring the world around me.

 As I grew older, I spent many summers at my family’s cabin in Jackson Hole, Wyoming where my love for nature continued to grow.
 With its majestic mountains, wild rivers and abundant wildlife, I became even more committed and focused on protecting the natural world around me.
 Part of that commitment is reflected through my desire to teach children about the natural world through my books.

 Today, I live in beautiful Washington State just outside Seattle with my family and an assortment of wild critters that frequent my yard.
 Nature and all its wonders continue to inspire and teach me as I move along my own adventurous path!

 - I spent a summer afternoon drinking tea and eating cookies with Mardy Murie, a.k.a. the grandmother of conservation, at her cozy cabin home in Moose, WY where we talked about Alaska, nature and the environment.
 A truly inspiring woman!

-- I met Jane Goodall, the famed British primatologist and UN Messenger of Peace, when I owned an Images of Nature Gallery in Washington state.
-I hosted a fundraiser benefiting the Jane Goodall Institute with Jane personally attending the event giving an inspirational talk about her personal experiences and a Reason for Hope.
+- I met Jane Goodall, the famed British primatologist and UN Messenger of Peace, when I owned an Images of Nature Gallery in Kirkland, Washington.
+The gallery hosted a fundraiser benefiting the Jane Goodall Institute with Jane personally attending the event giving an inspirational talk about her personal experiences and a Reason for Hope.